ml4code/ml4code.github.io/resources.md

 * [Sofware Analysis](http://rightingcode.org/) in Univ. of Pennsylvania.
 It is a great introduction to Program Analysis [[videos](https://www.youtube.com/playlist?list=PLF3-CvSRq2SaApl3Lnu6Tu_ecsBr94543

 ### Competitions
+* [CodeSearchNet Challenge: Evaluating the State of Semantic Code Search](https://github.com/github/CodeSearchNet) by Github.
+Starts Sep 2019.
+* [CodRep 2019: Machine Learning on Source Code Competition](https://github.com/KTH/codrep-2019) by KTH.
+Starts on April 25th 2019.

-* [CodRep: Machine Learning on Source Code Competition](https://github.com/KTH/CodRep-competition) by KTH.
+* [CodRep 2018: Machine Learning on Source Code Competition](https://github.com/KTH/CodRep-competition) by KTH.
 Starts on April 14th 2018.

 ### Other Collections of Related Work
 [Source{d}](https://sourced.tech/) has collected a set of links and